 Here is what I do with my precious money while travelling:

-So you need cash in Asia but you will be horrified to know that most countries such as Thailand and Vietnam will charge, on their end, an ATM fee.
-It varies, but those with a set fee it was about 8 euros per transaction.
+So you need cash in Asia but you will be horrified to know that most countries such as Thailand and Vietnam will charge, on their end, a fee.
+It varies, but for those with a set fee, it was about 8 euros per transaction.
 Regardless of how much money you take out, it will still be that set amount.
 This isn’t including the fee (if there is any) that your own bank charges you.
-If you are Fancy Miss Pansy then you may have one of those bank accounts that give you so many free international ATM withdrawals but I have no la dee da friends, so I am not sure which banks/ cards do this.
+If you are Fancy Miss Pansy then you may have one of those bank accounts that give you so many free international ATM withdrawals but I have no friends this la dee da so I am not sure which banks/ cards do this.

-When taking out money in a foreign country, I was told to always take out in the local currency, never have it exchanged to your home currency.
-Meaning, when the ATM in Bangkok has a message like “would you like to convert this to CAD currency” say no. I don’t know how valid this advice was, but it apparently if you say yes, it adds one extra exchange, costing you money.
+When taking out money in a foreign country, I was told to always take it out in the local currency, and never have it exchanged to your home currency.
+Meaning, when the ATM in Bangkok has a message like “would you like to convert this to CAD currency” say no. I don’t know how valid this advice was, but apparently, if you say yes, it adds one extra exchange, costing you money.

 Most banks will have different withdrawal limits as well (both the local bank and your own) so keep this in mind.

-Before I leave my home country, I usually take out 250-350 cash in my local currency for a two week Asian adventure and find a good place to exchange it once I am at my travel destination.
+Before I leave my home country, I usually take out 250-350 cash in my local currency for a two-week Asian adventure and find a good place to exchange it once I am at my travel destination.
 Again, this is not for everyone.
 Some people don’t feel comfortable caring so much money around.
-Large purchases I try to book beforehand and pay with a credit card whether online at booking.com or in person once I am at the accommodation.
+For large purchases, I try to book beforehand and pay with a credit card whether online at booking.com or in person once I am at the accommodation.
 Again, this is not for everyone.
-Especially when going for longer duration’s, you won’t have any set itinerary and winging it may entail rocking up to a dock, picking a boat and getting on.
+Especially when going for longer durations, you won’t have any set itinerary and winging it may entail rocking up to a dock, picking a boat and getting on.

-Once in Asia and my money is running thin, I play chicken with whether or not I need to take out more.
+Once there and my money is running thin, I play chicken with whether or not I need to take out more.
 The stupid ATM usually wins.